lord-dubious/crystal/examples/usage-scenarios.md

 **2. Router Configuration:**
 - Forward port 3001 to your desktop's local IP
-- Or set up VPN for secure access
+- Or set up a VPN for secure access

 **3. Access from Office:**
 - VPN: `http://192.168.1.100:3001` (home network IP)